What is StREAM?

 How does StREAM work?

 Relevant data from a wide range of sources (see further below) is collected and analysed on a daily basis to derive an “engagement rating”.
 The engagement rating, along with data surfaced through StREAM, will form the core of meaningful dialogue between Personal Tutors and tutees, and reviewed at each 1-1 tutorial.
-Where necessary, Personal Tutors can create interactions which may require you to undertake an action, or you may be referred to another University service.
+Where necessary, Personal Tutors can create interactions which may require you to undertake an action, or you may be referred to another University service, such as the Student Success Team.

 What data sources are you using?